karlblau/Talos-to-mx/README.md

 (Meraki python Library can be found here on Github)

 # Runtime:
+Before launching edit the API_KEY and network_id variables.
 API_KEY = "REPLACE WITH YOUR DASHBOARD APIKEY" network_id = "REPLACE WITH THE NETWORK ID YOU WISH TO UPDATE THE RULES ON"